blurrycontour/zuul-gerrit/doc/source/drivers/github.rst

       a regular expression and multiple refs may be listed.
 GitHub always sends full ref name, eg. ``refs/tags/bar`` and this string is matched against the regular expression.

+   .. attr:: require-label

+      This may be used for any event.
+It requires that a certain label be present on the PR (the label could be added by the event in question).
+It follows the same syntax as :attr:`pipeline.require.<github source>.label`.
+For each
+      specified criteria there must exist a matching label.

+   .. attr:: reject-label

+      This takes a list of labels in the same format as :attr:`pipeline.trigger.<github source>.require-label` but the
+      item will fail to enter the pipeline if there is a matching label.

+   .. attr:: require-review

+      This may be used for any event.
+It requires that a certain kind of review be present on the PR (the review could be added by the event in question).
+It follows the same syntax as :attr:`pipeline.require.<github source>.review`.
+For each
+      specified criteria there must exist a matching review.

+   .. attr:: reject-review

+      This takes a list of reviews in the same format as :attr:`pipeline.trigger.<github source>.require-review` but the
+      item will fail to enter the pipeline if there is a matching review.

+   .. attr:: require-status

+      This may be used for any event.
+It requires that a certain kind of status be present for the PR (the status could be added by the event in question).
+It follows the same syntax as :attr:`pipeline.require.<github source>.status`.
+For each
+      specified criteria there must exist a matching status.

+   .. attr:: reject-status

+      This takes a list of statuses in the same format as :attr:`pipeline.trigger.<github source>.require-status` but the
+      item will fail to enter the pipeline if there is a matching status.

 Reporter Configuration
 ----------------------